ivelasq/pipedream/talk/automated-quarto-dashboards/index.md

 ---
-title: "Automating Quarto Dashboards with Posit Connect"
+title: "Automating your reporting with Quarto Dashboards and Posit Connect"
 image: "thumbnail.png"
-image-alt: "Automating Quarto dashboards"
+image-alt: "Automating your reporting with Quarto Dashboards and Posit Connect"
 ---

 |            |                                                                                                                                                                                                                                                                                                               |